A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Discussion

 In this tutorial, we conceptualize time-dependent cSTMs with their mathematical description and a walk-through of their implementation for a CEA in R using the Sick-Sicker example.
-We described two types of time-dependency: dependence on the time since the start of the simulation (simulation-time dependency) or on time spent in a health state (state-residence time dependency).
-We also illustrate how to generate various epidemiological measures from the model, incorporate transition rewards in CEAs, and conduct a PSA.
+We described two types of time dependence: on the time since the start of the simulation (simulation-time dependence) or on the time spent in a health state (state-residence time dependence).
+We illustrated how to generate various epidemiological outcomes from the model, incorporate transition rewards in CEAs, and conduct a PSA.

-We implemented simulation-time dependency by expanding the transition probability matrix into a transition probability array, where the third dimension captures time.
-However, there are alternative implementations of simulation-time dependency in cSTMs.
+We implemented simulation-time dependence by expanding the two-dimensional transition probability matrix into a three-dimensional transition probability array, where the third dimension captures time since the start of the simulation.
+However, there are alternative implementations of simulation-time dependence in cSTMs.
 For example, the model could be coded such that the time-varying elements of the transition probability matrix \(P_t\) are updated at each time point \(t\) as the simulation is run.
 This would eliminate the need for the transition probability array \texttt{a\_P}, reducing computer memory requirements.
 But this comes at the expense of increasing the number of operations at every cycle, potentially slowing down the simulation.

-We incorporated state-residence time dependency using tunnel states by expanding the corresponding health states on the first and second dimensions of the 3-dimensional array to account for time spent in the current state in addition to simulation-time dependence.
-Another approach to account for state-residence time dependency is to use a 3-dimensional transition probability array with dimensions for the current state, future state, and time in the current state.\textsuperscript{ \hyperlink{ref-Hawkins2005}{27}} However, in examples combining simulation-time and state-residence time dependencies, this would necessitate a 4-dimensional array, which may be challenging to index.
+We incorporated state-residence time dependence using tunnel states by expanding the corresponding health states on the first and second dimensions of the three-dimensional array to account for time spent in the current state in addition to simulation-time dependence.
+Another approach to account for state-residence time dependence is to use a 3-dimensional transition probability array with dimensions for the current state, future state, and time in the current state.\textsuperscript{ \hyperlink{ref-Hawkins2005}{28}} However, combining simulation-time and state-residence time dependencies could necessitate a four-dimensional array, which may prove challenging.